-The final lesson involves students completing the online post-survey evaluation.
-The teacher should explain to the students the importance of this information for:

-- Providing some better understanding of what students have learnt. - To help improve the lessons for other students.
+National /International students who are participating in the optional post-survey will be asked to revisit the CAPER website link below and visit their survey portals.
+The teacher should explain to the students the importance of this information for providing a better understanding of what students have learnt, and to help improve the lessons for other students.

-To access the post-survey, students must visit the below website and look for the "Child Health Module" button.